Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/demos/ldes-client-persistence/README.md

 > **Note**: we use 4 fragments containing 250 members each and 1 (last) fragment containing 16 members (small subset of the GIPOD).

 ### Test Setup
-For this scenario we use a [workflow](docker-compose.yml) based on the [Simulator / Workflow / Sink / Mongo](../../../support/context/simulator-workflow-sink-mongo/README.md) context (but without the mongo container).
-Please copy the [environment file (.env)](./.env) to a personal file (e.g. `user.env`) and fill in the mandatory arguments.
+For this scenario we use a [workflow](docker-compose.yml) based on the [Simulator / Workflow / Sink / Mongo](../../../support/context/simulator-workflow-sink-mongo/README.md) context (but without the mongo container as we use an in-memory database).
+Please copy the [environment file (.env)](./.env) to a personal file (e.g. `user.env`) and change it as needed.

-This demo makes use of a [Makefile](Makefile) to simplify the commands that need to be executed.
+This demo makes use of a [Makefile](./Makefile) to simplify the commands that need to be executed.

 You can run the systems by executing the following command: